- Clinical science

 - Depressive disorders

-- Social anxiety disorder: Patients with GAD are usually comfortable in social situations and not particularly disturbed by the evaluation by others.
+- SAD: Patients with GAD are usually comfortable in social situations and not particularly disturbed by the evaluation by others.

 - Panic disorder: Panic attacks may also occur in GAD.

-- Definition: recurrent spontaneous panic attacks without a known trigger
+- Definition: recurrent spontaneous and unexpected panic attacks that often occur without a known trigger

 - ♀ > ♂ (2:1)

-- Definition: pronounced anxiety of social situations that may involve scrutiny by others and lasts ≥ 6 months
+- Definition: pronounced anxiety lasting ≥ 6 months of social situations that might involve scrutiny by others

-- SAD: Fear/anxiety out of proportion to a social situation where one may be scrutinized by others (e.g., meeting new people at a party, eating in public, using public restrooms)
+- Social anxiety disorder (SAD): fear/anxiety out of proportion to a social situation where one may be scrutinized by others (e.g., meeting new people at a party, eating in public, using public restrooms)

 - Performance-only SAD: symptoms of fear/anxiety restricted only to public speaking or performing in front of crowds